-Volkswagen Financial Services N.V. ('FSNV' or 'the company') is a 100% subsidiary of Volkswagen Financial Services AG ('FSAG'), who in turn is a 100% subsidiary of Volkswagen AG ("VWAG").
+Volkswagen Financial Services N.V. ('FSNV' or 'the Company'), founded in 1983, is a 100% subsidiary of Volkswagen Financial Services AG ('FSAG'), who in turn is a 100% subsidiary of Volkswagen AG ('VWAG').

 FSNV's registered office is located at Paleisstraat 1, 1012 RB Amsterdam, The Netherlands.
-The company is registered with the Dutch Register of Commerce under No. 33172400.
+The Company is registered with the Dutch Register of Commerce under No. 33172400.
+FSNV maintains a website at www.vwfs.nl.

-The main purpose of the company is the financing of and participation in Group companies.
-FSNV has access to several funding sources such as bond loans, note loans and Euro Medium Term Loans as well as inter-company loans.
+The main purpose of the Company is the financing of and participation in Group companies.
+FSNV has access to several funding sources such as bonds, notes and commercial paper as well as intercompany loans.

-All external issues are guaranteed by FSAG.
+All external issuances of financial instruments are guaranteed by FSAG.
 FSNV has lent more than 95% of the proceeds of these borrowings to Group companies or joint ventures.